aprilwebster/conversation-simple/README.md

 The food coach is a sample chat-bot application.
 The bot asks the user if they've had a particular meal (breakfast, lunch, or dinner) based on the time of day, and what the user ate for that meal.

-The chat interface is in the left panel of the UI, and the JSON response object that the Conversation Service returns in the right panel.
+The chat interface is in the left panel of the UI, and the JSON response object returned by the Conversation Service in the right panel.
 The user's input is run against a small set of sample data trained with the following intents:

     yes: acknowledgment that the specified meal was eaten
     no: the specified meal was not eaten